Gheorghe E. Cojocaru: Biography

 Gheorghe E. Cojocaru was born on 8 February 1963.
-He graduate from Moldova State University in 1986 and got a PhD from University of Bucharest in 1996.
+He graduated from Moldova State University in 1986 and got a PhD from University of Bucharest in 1996.
 Cojocaru is a scientific researcher and coordinator with the Institute of History, State and Law of the Academy of Sciences of Moldova.
 He was the editor of Arena Politicii magazine (1996–1998).
 Cojocaru has been a political commentator for Radio Free Europe since 1998.
 He has written several books and articles related to politics and history of Moldova.

 Gheorghe E. Cojocaru is also Chair of the Commission for the study and analysis of the totalitarian communist regime in Republic of Moldova, designated by Presidential Decree signed by the Acting President of Moldova, Mihai Ghimpu.

 Works

 The Comintern and the Origins of Moldovanism

-His book The Comintern and the Origins of Moldovanism (Chişinău, 2009) chronologically presents yet-unpublished documents of the Comintern which functioned in Moscow, and were discovered by the author in the Comintern archives in Moscow, Kiev, Bucharest and Chişinău.
+His book The Comintern and the Origins of Moldovanism (Chişinău, 2009) chronologically presents yet-unpublished documents of the Comintern which functioned in Moscow, and were discovered by the author in the Comintern archives in Moscow, Kyiv, Bucharest and Chişinău.
 The documents, which date back to the 1924-1928 period, were translated from Russian and argue the Soviet-type construction of the concept of "Moldovanism" and its inoculation among the population of Bessarabia, through the creation of the Moldovan Autonomous Soviet Socialist Republic in 1924.